-When choosing the keywords you would use as a top-level category to file your posts under, it’s a good idea to take into account factors like “market competition.”
+When deciding on the keywords you would use as a top-level category to file your posts under, it’s a good idea to consider factors like “market competition.”

-For example, the screenshot below shows estimates from Google for the average number of monthly searches for each of the above keywords …
+For example, the screenshot below shows Google’s estimates for the average number of monthly searches for each of the sample keywords …

-When planning your main topic categories, it’s important to spend time thinking carefully about all the elements you can control (like the main keywords used throughout your site), and how you are going to use these elements to try to a competitive advantage.
-If you set too big a goal (i.e. dominating the entire “Wedding” market), you will only end up feeling disappointed.
-If, on the other hand, you focus on a narrow niche or sub-niche, you could experience little to no activity on your site and hence no significant opportunities to grow your market share online.
+When planning your category titles, it’s important to take your time and think carefully about all the elements you can control (like the keywords that will be used throughout your site), and how you are going to use these elements to try and gain a competitive advantage.
+If you set a strategic objective that is too big (i.e. dominating the entire “Wedding” market), you will only end up feeling disappointed.
+If, on the other hand, you focus on a very narrow niche or sub-niche, you could experience little to no activity on your site and hence no significant opportunities to increase your market share online.

-If you need help with online business areas like effective keyword research, identifying audience demographics, etc., see this tutorial: How To Plan Your Business Website: A Money-Saving Guide To Web Site Planning For Business Owners
+For tutorials on strategic online business planning like keyword research, identifying audience demographics, etc., see this tutorial: How To Plan Your Business Website: A Money-Saving Guide For Business Owners

-Once you have mapped out your top-level topics and figured out what your main keywords are, the next step is to convert these into categories and add them to your WordPress website or blog.
+After mapping out your top-level topics and figuring out what your main keywords are, the next step is to convert these into categories and add them to your WordPress website or blog.

-Saving your WordPress posts under categories that best relate to the main topics of your site helps keep your content organized, provides your visitors with a better user experience, and helps to optimize your web pages for search engines.
+Saving posts under carefully planned categories that relate to the main topics of your site helps to keep your content organized and easy to find, provides your visitors with a better user experience, and helps to optimize your site content for search engines.

-To access your WordPress Post Categories section, go to the Dashboard and choose Posts > Categories …
+To access your WordPress Post Categories area, in your Dashboard menu section, click on Posts > Categories …

 (Posts – Categories)

-This section lets you create, edit, and delete categories, including inserting category descriptions and other information that can optimize your site for search engines.
+This screen lets you add, edit, and remove categories, including inserting category descriptions and other information that can help to optimize your site for search engines.

-(Post Categories panel – Add New Category area)
+(Post Categories screen – Add New Category area)

-To create a new post category in WordPress, simply fill in the fields in the ‘Add New Category’ area as described below:
+To create a new post category, simply fill in the fields in the ‘Add New Category’ section as per the example below:

-- Name – Use a concise category name here, preferably using your main keyword (e.g. if you have a “Travel” related blog, you could have categories like “Travel Tips”, “Travel Destinations”, etc …).
-Your category names will display in all category-related sections of your site.
+- Name – Enter a short category name here, preferably one that uses your main keyword (e.g. if you have a “Travel” related blog, you could have categories like “Travel Tips”, “Travel Destinations”, etc …).
+Your category names will then display in all category-related sections of your site.

-- Slug – The “slug” are the words that display in the URL of all posts published under a specific category.
-Your slug can be different from the category name.
+- Slug – The “slug” refers to the words that display in the URL of all posts published under a category.
+Your slug can be different than the category name.
 Note: Keep all words lower case and make sure they only contain letters, number and hyphens (i.e. no spaces between words).
-If you don’t enter a slug into this field, WordPress will automatically create one for you using a lower case version of your category name.
+If you don’t enter a slug into this field, WordPress will create one for you using a lower case version of the category name.

-- Parent – Ignore this field, unless you plan to create nested hierarchies of categories on your website (explained further below).
+- Parent – Ignore this field, unless you plan to create nested category hierarchies on your website.

-- Description – Add a brief description of your category here.
+- Description – Write a brief category description here.
 Some WordPress themes display this category description, and it can help with search engine optimization.
 WordPress uses the category description you write here for the category pages “meta” description.

-Repeat this process to keep adding new categories …
+Repeat this process to continue creating new categories …

 You can also create “nested’ or hierarchical categories for your posts …

-To create a nested category, add a “child” category and select a “parent” category from the ‘Parent’ drop-down menu …
+To create a nested category, add a “child” category and then select a “parent” category from the ‘Parent’ dropdown menu …

 You can also add new categories when creating or editing posts …

-To add a new category while creating or editing a post:
+To create a new category while creating or editing a post:

 - Click on +Add New Category,

-- Type in your new category name (and choose a ‘parent’ category if required),
+- Type a new category name (and choose an optional ‘parent’ category),

 (New post category added)

-To learn how to create and edit WordPress posts, see the tutorials below:
+Learn how to create and edit a WordPress Post here:

-Removing a category does not delete posts assigned to that category.
-Instead, any posts assigned to deleted categories will be reassigned to the default category (this is covered further below).
+Deleting a category does not delete posts assigned to that category.
+Instead, any posts that were assigned to the deleted category will be reassigned to the WordPress default category (see further below).

-You can delete WordPress categories individually, or in bulk.
+You can delete categories individually, or in bulk.

 Deleting Categories Individually

-To remove single categories, hover over the category and click the ‘Delete’ link …
+To remove a single category, place your mouse over the category and click Delete …

-A message will appear asking you to confirm the deletion.
-Click OK to proceed, or Cancel to abort …
+A warning message will appear in your browser asking you to confirm the deletion.
+Click OK to go ahead, or Cancel to abort …

-Let’s say that you import product data into your site containing many different categories (e.g. product manufacturers), and you want to consolidate posts to a fewer number of categories.
-If you have too many categories to delete individually, this is where the bulk delete feature comes in handy.
+Let’s say that you import product data into your WordPress site containing a large number of categories (e.g. product manufacturers), and you want to consolidate posts to a fewer number of categories.
+If there are too many categories to delete individually, this is where the bulk delete feature comes in handy.

 Important: Make sure that any posts that will be affected when unwanted categories are removed have been reassigned to an existing or new category.
-For more details on how to reassign post categories, go to this tutorial: Editing And Deleting Posts
+For more details on how to reassign post categories, refer to this tutorial: Editing And Deleting Posts

-To delete multiple categories, click the main check box in the header row.
-This will select all items .
+To delete multiple WordPress categories, click on the main check box next to the ‘Name’ column title.
+This will select all category items on the page.

-Next, go through the table and deselect categories that you DO NOT want to delete.
-Select/deselect categories by toggling on the check box next to the item.
+Next, go through the table and deselect any categories that you DO NOT want to delete.
+You can select/deselect categories by toggling on the checkbox next to the item.

-After ticking all of the entries you would like to delete, choose ‘Delete’ from the ‘Bulk Actions’ drop-down menu …
+After selecting all the categories to be deleted, choose the ‘Delete’ option from the ‘Bulk Actions’ dropdown menu …

-(Choose ‘Delete’ from the ‘Bulk Actions’ drop menu)
+(Select the ‘Delete’ option from the ‘Bulk Actions’ drop down menu)

 Next, click Apply …